MrHenriA/NPM-CocktailDB-API-Search/README.md

 **I created this npm package to communicate to the Open Source Cocktail DB API to help others and automate this task.
-This was submitted to the Open Source Cocktail API DB Forum and is currently being used by over 2000 of people.**
+This was submitted to the Open Source Cocktail API DB Forum and is currently being used by over 2000 people.**